 Partially Hide Your Phone

 The actual camera lens on a smartphone is quite small and is usually located towards one side of the phone’s body, typically the top area.
-This means you can tuck most of the phone away, leave the camera lens peeking, and still take a shot.
+This means you can tuck most of the phone away, leave the camera lens peeking, and still be able to secretly take pictures.

-Maybe you want to get prepared ahead of time, you can carve the inside of a book leaving out only a small hole for the camera lens and place the book in a position for best shots coupled with a camera app that allows for sequenced captures.
+Maybe you want to get prepared ahead of time, you can carve the inside of a book leaving out only a small hole for the camera lens and place the book in a position for best shots coupled with a camera app that allows you to secretly take pictures.

 If all of the above is too cumbersome, then you might be better off with a stealthy camera app.
 These are designed to make the whole process as easy as possible: no need to fiddle with settings, no risk in accidentally taking a shot before silencing the shutter, etc.